Task-Informed Anti-Curriculum by Masking Improves Downstream Performance on Text

 \subsection{Experimental Setup}

-We employ two pre-trained language models, BERT$_{\text{base}}$ and RoBERTa$_{\text{base}}$, in order to evaluate the various fine-tuning strategies.
-We run all the experiments three times and we report the mean and standard deviation.
-We run the fine-tuning for $15$ epochs for sentiment analysis, using a learning rate of $5\cdot 10^{-5}$, a batch size of $64$ and a max token length of $100$.
+We employ two pre-trained masked language models, BERT$_{\text{base}}$ \cite{Devlin-NAACL-2019} and RoBERTa$_{\text{base}}$ \cite{Liu-ICLR-2020}, in order to evaluate the various fine-tuning strategies.
+We also experiment with GPT-2 \cite{Radford-OAI-2019} to show that TIACBM can be applied beyond masked language models.

+We run all experiments three times and report the mean and standard deviation for each experiment.
+We execute the fine-tuning for $15$ epochs for sentiment analysis, using a learning rate of $5\cdot 10^{-5}$, a batch size of $64$ and a max token length of $100$.
 For text categorization, we train for $30$ epochs, using a learning rate of $10^{-4}$, a batch size of $32$ and a max token length of $512$.
 For authorship attribution, we use $30$ epochs, a batch size of $8$ and a max token length of $512$.
-For PAN19-P1, we use a learning rate of $10^{-4}$ for BERT and $10^{-5}$ for RoBERTa.
-For PAN19-P5, we set the learning rate to $5\cdot 10^{-5}$ for both language models.
-We use the cross-entropy loss for all datasets, except on Reuters-21578.
+For PAN19-P1, we use a learning rate of $10^{-4}$ for BERT and $10^{-5}$ for RoBERTa and GPT-2.
+For PAN19-P5, we set the learning rate to $5\cdot 10^{-5}$ for all language models.
+We use the cross-entropy loss for all data sets, except on Reuters-21578.
 In this case, the baseline language model is fine-tuned with the CB-NTR loss \cite{Huang-EMNLP-2021}.
 We keep the same loss for all fine-tuning strategies on Reuters-21578.
 In terms of optimizers, we use Adamax for the sentiment analysis task, and AdamW for the others.
 We keep these parameters consistent across all baseline methods and TIACBM.
-We release our code to reproduce the results at: \url{https://anonymous.4open.science/r/TIACBM-1234}.
+We release our code to reproduce the results at \url{https://github.com/JarcaAndrei/TIACBM}.